USGS-R/training-curriculum/content/r-package-dev/Package_Thoughts.md

 Considerations
 --------------

 We fully expect you leave this workshop with the information, tools, and practice to create and maintain a high-quality R-package.
-One of your first steps to creating a package....is to carefully consider whether or not it makes sense to create a package.
+One of your first steps to creating a package is to carefully consider whether or not it makes sense to create a package.
 Things to think about:

 ### Does it already (mostly) exist?